scriptrdotio/arm/arm/mbed/README.md

 There are two ways of doing that:

-- Either by invoking the constructor of the Endpoint class, which is straightforward but requires you to pass an instance of the Client class, which encapsulate the technicalities on how to invoke ARM's APIs,
+- Either by invoking the constructor of the Endpoint class, which is straightforward but requires you to pass an instance of the Client class, which encapsulates the technicalities on how to invoke ARM's APIs,
 - Or by asking the DirectoryService to give you such a reference.

 In the below example, we illustrate that second option.
 We first start by creating an instance of DeviceServer, then obtain from the latter